Visualization During Birth: How To Stay Focused - Baby Chick

 It’s up to you to decide how and what you want to visualize.
 That said, you may choose to start with meditation so that you can learn how to focus correctly.
 It’ll seem more difficult when you visualize if you can’t concentrate.
 A wandering mind doesn’t help.
 Take 15 minutes every day to practice calculated breaths.
 You can also select a phrase or mantra to help you narrow your attention.

 It’s wise to plan your visualization before your baby’s due date.
-This way, you’ll have each part memorized and ready to access.4 If you have a partner, you can work together so that they’re able to help you fall into your subconscious if needed.
+This way, you’ll have each part memorized and ready to access.4 If you have a partner, you can work together so that they can help you fall into your subconscious if needed.
 A person who can guide you into your “happy place” will be valuable.
 But you may prefer to have a recording carry you through your visualization.
 Both methods work.

 Three Visualization Tactics for Birth